eladshamailov/TFTP-Server/README.md

   an  extended  TFTP  (Trivial  File  Transfer  Protocol) server.
- The  communication  is performed  using  a  binary  communication  protocol,  which  will  support  the  upload, downlo ad and lookup of files
+ The  communication  is performed  using  a  binary  communication  protocol,  which  will  support  the  upload, download and lookup of files
 ## Introduction
   The implementation of the server will be based on the Reactor and Thread-Per-Client servers.
   The extended TFTP Specification The TFTP (Trivial File TransferProtocol) allows users to upload and download files from a